Oil Jumps After OPEC Output Extension

 ADVERTISEMENT

+But some analysts say that the Saudis have underestimated the threat posed by shale producers.
+U.S. oil production jumped by 290,000 barrels a day in September -- a sign that higher prices have spurred output.

+"We think that Khalid al-Falih's comments today suggest he may misunderstand what U.S. producers are capable of at current price levels, " Barclays analysts wrote in a note late Thursday.

-Looking ahead, traders were expected to monitor signs of profit-taking during December, with strong global growth, supply disruptions and geopolitical tensions in the Middle East and Venezuela expected to have at least as much influence over prices as OPEC's deal.
+Traders were also expected to monitor signs of profit-taking during December, with strong global growth, supply disruptions and geopolitical tensions in the Middle East and Venezuela expected to have at least as much influence over prices as OPEC's deal.

-Among refined products, Nymex reformulated gasoline blendstock--the benchmark gasoline contract--rose 0.9% to $1.75 a gallon.
-ICE gasoil changed hands at $556.75 a metric ton, down $0.25 from the previous settlement.

 (END) Dow Jones Newswires